ryantd42/NY-Legislative-Git/2023/S7108B-2023/bill.md

-  F.  NOTWITHSTANDING  ANY  OTHER PROVISION OF LAW TO THE CONTRARY, UPON COMPLETION OF TWENTY YEARS OF SERVICE, AND UPON  RETIREMENT,  EACH  SUCH MEMBER  WHO  WAS PREVIOUSLY CREDITED WITH SERVICE CREDIT IN THE NEW YORK STATE  AND  LOCAL EMPLOYEES' RETIREMENT SYSTEM AS A SPECIAL INVESTIGATOR EMPLOYED IN THE OFFICE OF THE ATTORNEY GENERAL MAY RECEIVE  FOR  EACH SUCH  YEAR  OF PREVIOUS SERVICE, UP TO A TOTAL OF NO GREATER THAN FIVE YEARS OF PREVIOUS SERVICE, ADDITIONAL PENSION EQUAL TO  ONE-SIXTIETH  OF HIS  OR HER FINAL AVERAGE SALARY.
+  F.  NOTWITHSTANDING  ANY  OTHER PROVISION OF LAW TO THE CONTRARY, UPON COMPLETION OF TWENTY YEARS OF SERVICE, AND UPON  RETIREMENT,  EACH  SUCH MEMBER  WHO  WAS PREVIOUSLY CREDITED WITH SERVICE CREDIT IN THE NEW YORK STATE  AND  LOCAL  EMPLOYEES'  RETIREMENT SYSTEM AS AN INVESTIGATOR IN A DETECTIVE INVESTIGATOR ROLE EMPLOYED  IN  THE  OFFICE  OF  THE  ATTORNEY GENERAL  MAY  RECEIVE  FOR  EACH  SUCH YEAR OF PREVIOUS SERVICE, UP TO A TOTAL OF NO GREATER THAN FIVE  YEARS  OF  PREVIOUS  SERVICE,  ADDITIONAL PENSION EQUAL TO ONE-SIXTIETH OF SUCH MEMBER'S FINAL AVERAGE SALARY.
   TO  OBTAIN SUCH CREDIT A MEMBER SHALL  PAY SUCH RETIREMENT SYSTEM, FOR DEPOSIT IN THE FUND USED TO ACCUMULATE  EMPLOYER  CONTRIBUTIONS,  A  SUM EQUAL  TO  THE  PRODUCT  OF THE NUMBER OF YEARS OF SERVICE BEING CLAIMED AND THREE PERCENT OF SUCH MEMBER'S COMPENSATION EARNED DURING THE TWELVE MONTHS OF CREDITED  SERVICE  IMMEDIATELY  PRECEDING  THE DATE  THAT  THE MEMBER MADE APPLICATION FOR CREDIT PURSUANT TO THIS SECTION.
   § 2.
 This act shall take effect immediately.
   FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
-  This bill would allow up to five years of previous service rendered as a police officer with  either  the  State  University  of  New  York  or Regional  State  Park  Police Department or as a special investigator in the Office of the New York State Attorney General to  become  creditable under  section  384-e  of  the  Retirement and Social Security Law.
+  This bill would allow up to five years of previous service rendered as a  police  officer  with  either  the  State  University  of New York or Regional State Park Police Department or as an investigator in a  detec- tive  investigator  role  in  the  Office of the New York State Attorney General to become creditable under section 384-e of the  Retirement  and Social Security Law.
 Upon completion of twenty years of service and upon retirement,  an  affected  member would receive an additional pension of one-sixtieth of their final average salary for each such additional year credited.
 Affected members would be required  to  contribute  an  amount equal  to three percent of their prior twelve months of compensation for each year of service credit claimed.
   If this bill is enacted during the 2024 Legislative Session, we antic- ipate that there will be a past  service  cost  averaging  13.7%  of  an affected member's compensation for each year of additional service cred-